 - Trolls and Sing – Are we dorks who like music and animated movies?
 Yes, yes we are.

-- Invincible – Chris and Sarah were channel-surfing and caught large parts of this one.
+- Invincible – Chris and Ashar were channel-surfing and caught large parts of this one.

-- Forrest Gump – This has long been one of Sarah’s favorite movies.
+- Forrest Gump – This has long been one of Ashar’s favorite movies.
 This time around, I managed to catch about 15 minutes of it, and cry for about 14.5 of them. #alwayscrying

 - The Strange and Unusual Podcast – This month, we listened to The Tell-Tale Heart and Murder in Salem, and we’re looking forward to future episodes in this series.